laowantong/paroxython/docs/md/preparing.md

 - don't try to outsmart Paroxython: you're sure to win... a lot of false negatives;
 - give manual hints for:
     - correcting a false positive or negative;
-    - adding metadata (better than a nested directory structure);
+    - adding metadata (it's more versatile than a nested directory structure);
     - resolving duck typing on built-in types, if needed;
 - be direct.